 "Art builds people's self-esteem," he says, "You get to look at something and think I did that.
 Especially when you work as a group.
 There might be ten signatures on one of our murals - people can say I was part of that team."

 Creative Start was originally set up with a Star People Do It Award in 2013.
 Star People helps people in Local Trust's Big Local areas, including North Cleethorpes, create social ventures.
 With support from an Award Manager he was able to hit on a business model - subsidising the free sessions by selling artwork, creating commissioned pieces and securing grant funding.

 Sam realised that he had to change his model.
-This initially meant limiting the people he worked with to those who’d gotten past those first stages of recovery.
-‘You need to start thinking about how to survive while doing something like this,’ he continues, ‘We’ve had to start thinking more like a business.
+This initially meant limiting the people he worked with to those who had gotten past those first stages of recovery.
+"You need to start thinking about how to survive while doing something like this," he continues, "We've had to start thinking more like a business.
 We have to look at it like if we earn more money we can help more people.
-We can’t just run on passion.’
+We can't just run on passion."

 He points to UnLtd as a crucial source of support.
 He successfully applied for a Build It Award in 2014 to grow his venture and become sustainable.
 Having an Award Manager to support his development as a social entrepreneur has helped him with an external perspective - vital when working within tight-knit communities.